The Ashes: Joe Root out to last ball of day four as England's hopes of draw in Adelaide take huge hit

 There have been no draws in the previous 16 men's day-night Test matches and Australia will expect to complete a positive result on the final day and extend their impeccable winning run in pink-ball Tests to nine matches - even though they have been scarred by Stokes before in Ashes cricket with his heroics at Headingley in 2019.

-Day five could yet be a humdinger - but day four was headline-making in itself, with Root's trip to the hospital for scans, Ollie Robinson bowling three overs of off-spin, Stokes taking a stunning catch in the deep to dismiss Travis Head, and a Covid-19 outbreak hitting the press corps.
+Day five could yet be a humdinger - but day four was headline-making in itself, with Root's trip to the hospital for scans, Ollie Robinson bowling off-spin in Root's absence, Stokes taking a stunning catch in the deep to dismiss Travis Head, and a Covid-19 outbreak hitting the press corps.

 The day ultimately ended with Australia still in complete control as Starc's removal of Root followed Jhye Richardson (2-17) having Hameed and Burns caught behind and Michael Neser (1-7) pinning Malan lbw.